 They were initiated through a research programme on democratising charities, co-operatives and social enterprises involving academics at Sheffield Hallam University and Manchester Metropolitan University in the UK, and developed as part of an EU Erasmus+ project to create FairShares Labs.
 The model promotes cooperative social entrepreneurship that recognises and enfranchises the providers of different types of capital contribution.

-Memberships (and shares in companies and cooperatives) can be offered to investors of natural, human, social, intellectual, economic, financial capital.
-In practice, this means redesigning companies, cooperatives, associations and partnership to fully recognise and reward enterprise founders, workforce members, users/customers and the creators/providers of financial capital.
-We recognise that wealth comes from the quality of the interactions between the producers and users of various products and services, and not from the provision of financial capital.
+Memberships (and shares in companies and cooperatives) can be offered to investors of every type of capital by redesigning companies, cooperatives, associations and partnership to fully recognise and reward enterprise founders, workforce members, users/customers and the creators/providers of financial capital.

 First, we devised a set of values and principles based on a definition of social enterprise created in January 2012 by Social Enterprise International Ltd. We link these values and principles to key questions for enterprise incubation and development.